fuzue/seasonalfood/README.md

 1. npm i
 2. npm run build

+## Build Android app

+First you do need to have Android SDK and Anbdroid Studio installed.
+After that you can open the project in Android Studio with:

+1. npm run build-app
+2. ANDROID_SDK=the-path-top-android-sdk CAPACITOR_ANDROID_STUDIO_PATH=the-path-to-android-studio/bin/studio.sh npm run run-app-android

 # Data sources

 Source of data for fruits and vegetables from [Slow Food Italy Guide](https://www.slowfood.it/wp-content/uploads/blu_facebook_uploads/2014/09/ita_guida_consumo_b.pdf)